CommunitySolidServer/configuration-generator/README.md

 ### Removing imports

-The `removeImports` parameter expects an array of strings.
-Any import that starts with any of the strings in this array will be removed.
+The `removeImports` parameter expects a string or an array of strings.
+Any import that contains that string or any of the strings in the array will be removed.
+This is applied after adding the imports from the `config` parameter.

 For example, the following page will remove all storage related imports from the output configuration:
 <https://communitysolidserver.github.io/configuration-generator/?removeImports=%5B%22css%3Aconfig%2Fstorage%2F%22%5D>